droish/debi-basic-auth-app-test/README.md

 # Debi Basic Auth App

 A simple fullstack authentication app with a React Native (Expo Go) frontend and a Node.js (NestJS) backend.
+Currently, the authentication is managed with in-memory repository.
+Take a look at `Future Work` for more thoughts.

 ---